Galaxies and Cluster of Galaxies as Peak Patches of the Density Field

 \section{The combined matter density fraction}

-From the galaxy and cluster mass function determined as described above, we derive the matter density fraction contained in all collapsed objects inside $M_{200}$ above a certain limiting mass.
-For these calculations we have taken $\Omega_m = 0.282$ consistent with the best fit to the cluster abundance.
-The mater density fraction was calculated from $\rho_m^{-1}~ \int {dn/dm} ~m ~dm$, where ${dn/dm}$ is the differential cluster mass function.
+From the galaxy and cluster mass function determined as described above, we derive the matter fraction contained in all collapsed objects inside $M_{200}$ above a certain limiting mass.
+For these calculations we have taken $\Omega_m = 0.282$ consistent with the best fit to the cluster abundance (B\"ohringer et al. 2017).
+The matter fraction was calculated from $\rho_m^{-1}~ \int {dn/dm} ~m ~dm$, where ${dn/dm}$ is the differential cluster mass function.
 Fig. 1 shows the mass fraction in collapsed objects from galaxies to groups and clusters of galaxies.
 The dashed part of the cluster mass function shows the regime where the mass function is extrapolated to masses lower than covered by the observational data.
 The galaxy halo mass fraction was estimated from the luminosity function of galaxies (Blanton et al. 2001) multiplied with the mass-to-light ratio, $\rho_m={\cal L}_r\times \langle M/L_r\rangle$, where $\langle M/L_r\rangle \simeq 90\pm 20h^{-1}$ and $\cal L_{\rm r}$ is the galaxy luminosity density in the $r$ band.
 The galaxy halo mass function is observationally constraint to $M>10^{11.2}M_\odot$.
 We note that at the low masses the two functions match perfectly, even though they have been derived from very different observational data sets \footnote{The luminosity function is still uncertain and this nearly perfect match would be disturbed up to 30\% if we adopt Blanton et al 2003.
 The resuls, however, would still be consistent within the combined error limits.}.

-In Fig. 2 we show the differential form of the matter density fraction derived from galaxy group and cluster observations.
+In Fig. 2 we show the differential form of the matter fraction derived from galaxy group and cluster observations.
 It is derived from the mass function through $\rho_m^{-1} {dn \over d\ln ~m} ~m $, giving the mass fraction per ${\rm ln}~ m$ interval.
 This curve illustrates, which object population contributes most to the matter density.
 We see a broad maximum for the mass range $M_{200} \sim 10^{12} - 10^{14}~ h^{-1}_{70} M_\odot$.